Dating for millennials is getting harder for one reason: abundance.

 While Dating Conditions Worsened for Everyone, It Improved for a Small Minority

-Tinder offers abundance → the value of potential partners decreases → millennials invest less into acquiring and keeping love partners because the price has decreased → millennials’ value as dating products decreases in return → as choice increases, standards and expectations increase as well.
+Tinder offers abundance → the value of potential partners decreases in your eyes → millennials invest fewer efforts to date and keep their partners because it’s easy to find a new person to date→ millennials’ value as dating products decreases in return → as choice increases, standards and expectations increase as well.

-In theory, no one would be dating anyone, since everyone would be looking at quality they wouldn’t be able to get.
+In theory, no one would be dating anyone, since everyone would be looking for higher quality than they would be able to provide.

 In practice though, it is not entirely true.